Kelnor277/Xcom2012SoldierViewer/README.md

 WARNING:
 When running the program in the VS debugger I found a strange bug where if the program crashes, the next few XCOM saves in game end up being 0kb.
 This isn't a huge deal for a non-Ironman campaign, just save the game over and over in an empty slot until you get a non-0kb save file, but this could be disasterous for an Ironman game.
+(Edit here: Turns out my HDD ran out of space and that was what probably caused the 0kb save file.
+Ooops.
+I'm leaving the warning just in case I'm wrong about that though.
+I freed some space up and haven't had the bug happen again.)
 If you're playing ironman I highly recommend copying the save to another directory.

 Planned features: